 Our mission is to create new opportunities and solutions for conservation and environmental research in New England by using trained dogs for efficient, low-impact data collection and conservation practices.

 To do this, we supply research and conservation organizations with scent detection teams.
 Each highly-trained dog is accompanied by a handler that is not only skilled in working with their canine partner, but is also an experienced field biologist.

 The Science Dogs

 Our dogs live in a home environment, where they receive daily training and physical conditioning.
-And they stay with us forever, even after they retire from field work.

 We pride ourselves on our dog training program.
 We use modern, science-based training methods, and are frequently adapting our program to reflect emerging research.
 The result?
 Dogs that are accurate, hard-working, and truly love their jobs.